Musica Kirklees Frequently Asked Questions…

 In high schools, Musica Kirklees staff will where possible try to teach pupils on a rota basis to avoid missing the same class every week.

 For children and adults, there are also ‘Central Classes’ where lessons are taught outside of school hours.
-These are based at our Musica Centres or other agreed venues.
-If you would like to apply for Central Classes please mark this on your lesson booking form or call the Musica Kirklees office for more details.
+These are based at our five centres or other agreed venues.
+If you would like to apply for lessons to take place at Central Classes please mark this on your Application Form or call the Musica Kirklees office for more details.

 For children who attend non-Kirklees schools or schools/colleges that do not make provision for Musica Kirklees tutors to visit, lessons would have to take place at a Central Class.